rajinder-yadav/quantlab_compression/README.md

 make
 ```

-This should start the build to generate a release build of program "./quantlab_compression".
+This should start the build to create a release build of program "quantlab_compression".

 On Windows change the above cmake command to:
 ```